-Earlier in 2016, Jonathan put out the second annual edition of the Jonathan Clements Money Guide.
+In early 2016, Jonathan put out the second annual edition of the Jonathan Clements Money Guide.
 The Money Guide was named money-management book of the year by the Institute for Financial Literacy and won a silver medal in the Axiom Business Book Awards.
-For 2017, the book’s content was moved to this site, so it could be updated more frequently and more easily.
+For 2017, the book’s contents were moved to this site, so it could be updated more frequently and more easily.
 The hope: By making the material available at no charge (albeit with a few pesky ads floating around), it’ll garner a larger readership.

 Jonathan’s novel, 48 and Counting (2012), was something of a departure from the financial topics that have consumed him as a journalist, though regular readers will detect themes that have cropped up in his nonfiction writing.
 As the subtitle suggests, the book is A Story of Money, Love and Bicycling.
 It traces amateur cyclist Max Whitfield (whose character, in case you’re wondering, is not modeled after your favorite personal-finance columnist) through three eventful seasons as his marriage collapses and he loses control of his business.
 Unemployed and unsure what to do next, he throws himself into training for a 40-mile bicycle race.